mvsjober/puhti-ml/README.md

     ./run-tests-gpu.sh

 Note: this will run using slurm on the `gpu` partition.
 Also for now the compute nodes don't have Internet access so you need to first run it on the login node to download all the models and data (`./run-tests.sh`).

+By default the tests are run for the default version of each of the modules.
+If you want to run the test only for a specific module or version you can do like this:

+    PACKAGES=pytorch/1.3.0 ./run-tests-gpu.sh